JonkHunkle/JonkHunkle/README.md

 ### WELCOME 👋

 ---
-I am a software engineer with a background in music with a life-long dedication to learning.
-Effective at  combining creativity and critical thinking to develop fast, easy to use applications.
-Able to communicate well with collaborators in a team setting while maintaining a high level of organization, no matter the complexity of the project.
+I am a web developer leveraging a background in music production to exercise critical thinking, creativity and anticipation of user needs.
+My knowledge and experience in web development ensures both a smooth user experience and clean, concise code.
+Working on projects asynchronously with diverse teams has strengthened my skills in communication and collaboration.
+Using these strengths, I strive to build accessible, intuitive, and responsive web apps for a far-reaching audience.

 ---